chaudharinikhil/HR-Data-Attrition-rate-prediction/README.md

 # HR-Data-Attrition-rate-prediction
-Problem Statement: To build the machine learning model using various algorithms to handle the attrition rate
+Problem Statement: To build the machine learning model using various algorithms to handle the attrition rate.
+Key role: Analyzing data collected from resources to evaluate its quality.
+Performing EDA, feature engineering, and preprocessing operations.
+Training ML model using ML algorithms-Logistic Regression, KNN, Decision Tree, Naive Bayes, SVM, ANN with the best parameter possible.
+After testing the model, retrain the model if the results are not as expected.
+Clustering of the data in the different clusters using K-means, Hierarchical clustering algorithm.